software-students-spring2024/5-final-project-spring-2024-finalfive/README.md

 ## Description

-Our Web App, Stats Preacher, is an AI app that can provide easy-to-read sports-related information to the user based on user queries written in the natural language.
+Our Web App, StatMates, is an AI app that can provide easy-to-read sports-related information to the user based on user queries written in the natural language.

 While it is difficult for Large Language Models such as ChatGPT to provide updates sports statistics due to  lack of relevant sports information, Out app allows ChatGPT to gain access to sport statistics from Statmuse to provide an accurate and consise analysis of the user's queries.